 MIT ChemE Facts & Figures

-- In 2017, for the 29th consecutive year, US News & World Report gave its top rankings to both our graduate and undergraduate programs among the nation’s chemical engineering departments.
+- In 2018, for 30 consecutive years, US News & World Report gave its top rankings to both our graduate and undergraduate programs among the nation’s chemical engineering departments.

 - In 2018, for the 8th straight year, MIT Chemical Engineering has been ranked first in the world by QS World University Rankings.